programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 {% include figure.html filename="en-or-wikidata-for-historians-04.png" alt="Column graph with count on y-axis and age at which head of state came to power on x-axis, with the bar for 38 years old highlighted." caption="Figure 4: Count of ages at which heads of state came to power, 1950-1980." %}

 > ***Optional side quest***: Popular "AI" bots are more than willing to answer broad contextual questions like this one.
 They get their answers, in part, from Wikidata.
 I encourage readers to compare Wikidata's answers to the answers offered by bots, here and in what follows.
 Typically, bot answers will be partial and will not disclose limits or edge cases.
 In the age example, the bots seem to neglect less well-known heads of state.
-But limits and edge cases are often what interest us as historians, and Wikidata's thorough and precise answers are often useful for research purposes.
+But limits and edge cases are often what interest us as historians, which makes Wikidata's thorough and precise answers especially useful for research purposes.

 Wikidata supports data-informed contextualization, and (unlike bots) it gives only straight answers.
 Once you get the hang of SPARQL, it's possible, with an additional query statement, to enrich your data in various ways you might find meaningful.
 For example (again using prepared queries), you can [add a continent column](https://w.wiki/E$k7), [add a gender column and count of spouses and children](https://w.wiki/FmqN), or [add a column giving each leader's name in her or his native language](https://w.wiki/E$kB).